 Further details on the Public Section programme can be found on the Conference Website: http://www.slsconference.uk/programme

-SLS Public Law Section: Call for Papers/Panels for 2019 SLS Annual Conference at the University of Central Lancashire, Preston
+SLS Public Section: Call for Papers/Panels for 2020 SLS Annual Conference at the University of Exeter

-If you are interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Monday 25th March 2019.
-All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link: https://app.oxfordabstracts.com/stages/1028/submission – and following the instructions (select ‘Track’ for the relevant subject section).
+If you are interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Tuesday 24th March 2020.
+All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link – https://app.oxfordabstracts.com/stages/1763/submitter – and following the instructions (select ‘Track’ for the relevant subject section).
 If you registered for Oxford Abstracts for last year’s conference, please ensure that you use the same e-mail address this year if that address remains current.
-If you experience any issues in using Oxford Abstracts, please contact email@example.com.
+For those whose papers are accepted, the original submission offers the facility to upload a full paper nearer the time.
+If you experience any issues in using Oxford Abstracts, please contact http://email@example.com.

 Decisions will be communicated by the end of April.

-We would welcome proposals for papers and panels on any issue relating to Public Law, including those addressing this year’s conference theme.
-Additionally, given that October 2019 will mark the anniversary of ten years of the UK Supreme Court, we are hoping to have a designated session on this topic (provided there are sufficient papers of a high calibre).
+We would welcome proposals for papers and panels on any issue relating to public law.
 We welcome proposals representing a full range of intellectual perspectives in the subject section, and from those at all stages of their careers.

 Those wishing to present a paper should submit a title and abstract of around 300 words.
 Those wishing to propose a panel should submit a document outlining the theme and rationale for the panel and the names of the proposed speakers (who must have agreed to participate) and their abstracts.
 Sessions are 90 minutes in length and so we recommend panels of three to four speakers, though the conference organisers reserve the right to add speakers to panels in the interests of balance and diversity.